smartclean/smartclean-sdk-java-builds/README.md

 Following steps can be followed to integrate the SDK to a maven project:
 - download the sdk jar file from the releases section of this repository.
 - open command window on your system and run the following command:-
-> replace <path-to-jar-file> with the path of the jar file in your system, replace <group-id> with 'org.smartclean', replace <artifact-id> with 'smartclean-java-sdk', replace <version  with '1b' & replace <packaging with 'jar'.
+> replace <path-to-jar-file> with the path of the jar file in your system, replace <group-id> with 'org.smartclean', replace <artifact-id> with 'smartclean-java-sdk', replace <version  with the sdk version & replace <packaging with 'jar'.
 ```
 mvn install:install-file \
    -Dfile=<path-to-jar-file> \